WinterPhoenix-602/Fiction.live-EPUB-Generator/README.md

 2. Enter the story URL(s) when prompted.

 3. Specify the directory to save the EPUB file(s).
+(You may edit the script to include a default directory, which can then be accessed by entering 'def' when prompted for a directory.)

 4. The script will generate EPUB files for each provided URL and save them to the specified directory.